jaydugad/Realtime-face-and-gesture-recognition/README.md

 **3.)
 Run the Streamlit app:** bash streamlit run app.py
 The application will open in your web browser.
 Allow access to your webcam to start recognizing faces and gestures in real-time.

+**Future Enhancements**

+1.)
+Add more gesture types using MediaPipe
+2.)
+Implement face recognition for identifying known individuals 3.)
+Improve gesture animation effects
+4.)
+Optimize performance for low-end devices

+**License**
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**For more such projects visit my Portfolio:- ** https://www.jaydugad.com/project